Zanfretta UFO Incident: Other encounters

-On the night of December 27, 1978, Zanfretta disappeared again after a frantic radio communication in which he announced that his car had stopped.
+On the night of 27 December 1978, Zanfretta disappeared again after a frantic radio communication in which he announced that his car had stopped.
 The search for him was hampered by the fog and rain that weighed on the area that night.
-He was found just over an hour later near a mountain road, not to far from the Fiat 127 he was driving, in a state of deep shock.
+He was found just over an hour later near a mountain road, not too far from the Fiat 127 he had been driving, in a state of deep shock.
 The policemen who rescued him testified that his clothes were dry and his body was particularly warm despite the rain and low temperatures.
 Also, what appeared to be large footprints were noticed near the site of the discovery.

 Zanfretta explained that he had been abducted again by the same aliens and that they wanted to take him away permanently.
-Because of his statements, he was interviewed by a neurologist who, on January 31, 1979, issued a certificate declaring that he had not detected any alterations in his thinking or psychosensory disturbances, and that no observation period or therapeutic advice was necessary.
+Because of his statements, he was interviewed by a neurologist who, on 31 January 1979, issued a certificate declaring that he had not detected any alterations in his thinking or psychosensory disturbances, and that no observation period or therapeutic advice was necessary.

 Following the second incident, the security company Zanfretta worked for decided to relocate him to another area of the province and replace his vehicle with a Vespa scooter.
-On July 30, 1979, the man disappeared for a third time and was found about 2 km (1.2 mi) away from his motorcycle, racing disoriented in the darkness.
-A fourth similar incident occurred months later, on December 2.
+On 30 July 1979, the man disappeared for a third time and was found about 2 km (1.2 mi) away from his motorcycle, racing disoriented in the darkness.
+A fourth similar incident occurred months later, on 2 December 1979.

 In the early 1980s, due to the numerous strange events that continued to involve Zanfretta, the Genoa police commissioner revoked his gun license, which led to him losing his job as a guard.